kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 * Enforcement of target namespace:
     * The name of the namespace object is set;
     * The namespace field of all the objects is set (with exception of cluster wide objects like e.g. ClusterRoles);
-    * ClusterRole and ClusterRoleBinding are renamed by adding a “${namespace}-“ prefix to the name; this change reduces the risks of conflicts between several instances of the same provider in case of multi tenancy;
 * Enforcement of watching namespace;
 * All components are labeled;